 Makhanda Gibson Makanda was believed by some South Africans to be the fake Nelson Mandela who replaced him after his death in a protest against Apartheid in South Africa.

 Another set of people believed that the real Nelson Mandela died during his stay in prison ( house arrest) in Robben Island during the 1980s.

-South Africans believe that Gibson Makanda was the clone that replaced Nelson Mandela and he ‘Gibson Makanda‘ was the person who negotiated the new era of South Africa from Apartheid form of Government to A full democracy where everyone of any color can contest in a general election.
+South Africans believe that Gibson Makanda was the clone that replaced Nelson Mandela and the ‘Gibson Makanda‘ was the person who negotiated the new era of South Africa from an Apartheid form of Government to A full democracy where everyone of any color can contest in a general election.

 |Wiki Facts & About Data|

 |Stage Name:||Gibson Makanda|

 |Age:||90s years old|

 |Place of Birth:||South African|

 |Net Worth:||Under Est.|